-Some ABC students choose to live in room and board situations, while others continue to remain at home with family in Calgary.
-However, ABC also recognizes the educational value of apartment living and roommate relationships in developing independence and acquiring life skills.
-Learning how to live in community with a small group of peers can be another aspect of spiritual formation.
+ABC does not offer on-campus housing.
+Some ABC students live with family or friends in the Calgary area, while others rent spaces from local landlords.
+However, ABC also recognizes the educational value of communal living in developing interdependence and acquiring life skills.
+Learning how to live in community with a small group of ABC peers can be an important aspect of spiritual formation.

-Rather than providing dormitories, ABC encourages students to live together in households off campus.
-Upon request, Student Development staff is available to assist students in finding suitable accommodation and forming household groupings.
+Upon request, Student Development staff are available to support students in finding suitable accommodation and forming household groupings.
 Staff are also available to work with students to create guidelines for household life and provide guidance with landlord relations as necessary.

-Students from outside of Calgary who desire ABC's assistance in finding housing or forming a household must submit a completed "Housing Questionnaire" along with their application by August 1 (Fall Semester) or December 1 (Winter Semester).
-Staff will be much more limited in providing assistance after these deadlines.
+Students who desire ABC's assistance in finding housing or forming a household must submit a completed Housing Questionnaire by August 1 (fall semester) or December 1

+(winter semester).
+Student Development staff will be much more limited in providing assistance after this deadline.